api-platform/schema-generator/README.md

             interface:            null
         doctrine:

-            # The Doctrine inheritance mapping type (override globally defined one)
+            # The Doctrine inheritance mapping type (override the guessed one)
             inheritanceMapping:   null

-        # The parent class
+        # The parent class, set to false for a top level class
         parent:               null

         # Properties of this type to use